OpenLXP/openlxp-xds/README.md

     - If the build fails when pip tries to install xmlsec, the issue is usually missing libraries.

     - The xmlsec package includes instructions for installing the libraries on common platforms in the [documentation](https://github.com/mehcode/python-xmlsec/blob/master/README.rst#install)

-## Update

-To update an existing installation:

-1. Pull the latest changes using git

-2. Restart the application using `docker-compose restart`

 ## Testing